Evaluation Builder

 Argmin AI builds a calibrated evaluator that gates every model, prompt, or agent change against the cases your team cannot afford to regress.

-First evaluator free · No card required
+First evaluator free · No card · Your data stays private

 Run the quality bar before the product change reaches users.